 Municipal e-waste events.
 Both Dallas and Fort Worth run periodic electronics recycling events, typically at community centers or city facilities.
 These are free but limited — they happen a few times a year, accept only household quantities, and often have long lines.
 Good for residents, not practical for businesses.

 Retail drop-offs.
 Best Buy, Staples, and similar retailers accept personal electronics for recycling.
 Again, this is consumer-focused — you can’t show up with a truck full of office desktops and expect them to take it.
 There’s typically a limit of 2-3 items per household per day.
+Manufacturer take-back programs (Dell, HP, and others offer them) are another consumer channel worth knowing about, but they’re built around mailing in one device at a time.

 Local IT recyclers.
 This is where businesses get the best deal.
 Companies like GreenIT Pickup offer free equipment pickup for businesses across DFW.
 We come to your location, load everything up, and handle the processing — at no cost.
 The business model works because equipment with residual value gets refurbished and resold, while the rest is recycled for materials.
+Minimum pickup quantities apply, and the service is B2B only — we’ll point residents to the municipal and retail channels above.

 What to Do With Your Data First